 As with everything, only time will tell which areas of this game will bloom and which will fall to the wayside.
 However, US fantasy sports players can rest assured that this is an industry that will be around for a very long time indeed.

 Taxation Surrounding Daily Fantasy Sports Explained

-A total of 15% American adults have been reported to regularly participate in fantasy sports.
+A total of 15% of American adults have been reported to regularly participate in fantasy sports.
 With the growing popularity, the authorities have been trying tirelessly to establish regulations surrounding this popular form of gaming activity and provide consumer protection to their millions of users.
-The ever changing status of legality and continuous legislative developments in the area of daily fantasy sports (DFS) can be seen littered all over the news and keep the players in a flux of ambiguity.
-This however, does not exempt the consumers from paying their tax contributions against their fantasy sports earnings but it definitely does make it much harder to understand the calculations and procedure for filing taxes.
+The ever-changing status of legality and continuous legislative developments in the area of daily fantasy sports (DFS) can be seen littered all over the news and keep the players in a flux of ambiguity.
+This, however, does not exempt the consumers from paying their tax contributions against their fantasy sports earnings but it definitely does make it much harder to understand the calculations and procedure for filing taxes.

 Daily Fantasy Sports and Taxes

 Some DFS players mistakenly believe that their winnings are only taxable if and when the operating site issues a tax form for them.
 While on many occasions the DFS sites do indeed issue the tax form for the players, it is the responsibility of the individual gamer to report and pay taxes on winnings in a timely fashion.